Azure-Samples/functions-quickstart-python-azd-timer/README.md

 ## Run your app using Visual Studio Code

-1. Open the `timer` app folder in a new terminal.
+1. Open the `src` app folder in a new terminal.
-2. Run the `code .` code command to open the project in Visual Studio Code.
+2. Run the `code .` command to open the project in Visual Studio Code.
 3. In the command palette (F1), type `Azurite: Start`, which enables debugging without warnings.
 4. Press **Run/Debug (F5)** to run in the debugger.
 Select **Debug anyway** if prompted about local emulator not running.
 5. Wait for the timer schedule to trigger your timer function.